 3. Buy a slim, lightweight laptop

 I’m using an Asus Zenbook laptop which seems to have been designed especially for working remotely.

 It has a 13.3″ screen with thin bezels that make it the smallest 13-inch laptop you can get.
-It weighs just over 1kg.
+It weighs about 1kg.

 I bought it last year, mainly because of its size and weight, but after using it intensively I can say I’m very happy with its fast, stable performance and its long battery life.
 Read more reviews here.

 4. Be smart about the clothes and toiletries you pack